-Due to a problem in Orbix with callbacks to SSL-enabled Java servers, recovery is not possible of JavaOTS SSL servers.
+Due to a problem in Orbix with callbacks to SSL-enabled Java servers, recovery is not possible for Java OTS SSL servers.

 Simple Java clients continue to work with SSL if they do not register resources with the transaction.
 Bi-directional IIOP provides a runtime workaround because it is not necessary to open a new connection for the callback.
-This does not work for recovery, as there isn't an existing connection.
+This does not work for recovery because there is not an existing connection.